performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Overview
 ~~~~~~~~

-PDU protocol data units PDUAll PMDAs are launched and controlled by the
+All PMDAs are launched and controlled by the
 PMCD process on the local host.
 PMCD receives requests from the
 monitoring tools and forwards them to the PMDAs.
 Responses, when
 required, are returned through PMCD to the clients.
 The requests fall